Naaree interviewed Neha Kanodia, Founder of the GoGaga Dating App, to learn about her startup journey and the lessons she has learned from it.

 She used to skip chemistry class and sit in the computer room, practising coding.
 Seeing her interest, Neha’s teachers advised her to choose IT as her engineering subject from SGSITS, Indore.

-She started getting recognition as star performer early on in her career and spent over 14 years leading global teams with expertise in Cloud/SaaS Applications for multi-national companies like Oracle, SoftwareAG and Goldman Sachs.
+She started getting recognition as a star performer early on in her career and spent over 14 years leading global teams with expertise in Cloud/SaaS Applications for multi-national companies like Oracle, SoftwareAG and Goldman Sachs.
 She chased codes and bugs during the day and her daughter in the evening.

 However, she found herself longing for the accomplishment of building something from scratch, leading her to develop GoGaga, a dating app, for people looking for serious and meaningful relationships, along with her brother and co-founder, Meet, an IIT-D alumnus and ex-investment banker from London.